belluzj/luapower-git/luapower-git.md

 ## Why not just use git directly?

-Mainly because luapower packages need to be overlaid over a single directory (all Lua modules from all packages must be in the same directory) but git repositories want to have their own separate directories by default.
+Mainly because luapower packages need to be overlaid over a single directory (all Lua modules from all packages must be in the same directory) but git doesn't work like that by default, so it need to be made cooperative.

 ## How?